pke1029/Openfoam-Inhomogeneous-Mangrove-Wave-Attenuation/README.md

 make run-mesh
 ```
 This calls the `getBlockMeshDict.py` to generate a `blockMeshDict` file and a `mySurface.stl` (which contains the cylinders).
 Then `blockMesh`, `refineMesh`, and `snappyHexMesh` is used to create the simulation mesh.

 2. Run the simulation

 You may set the number of cores you wish to run the simulation with in the `Makefile`.
-The start the simulations with
+Then start the simulations with
 ```
 make run-sim
 ```